hotsaucejake/chargeswarm/readme.md

 ```

 # Pre-defined webhooks
-There are 27 events & pre-defined webhooks, but you can extend it using [any of the Chargebee's events](https://apidocs.chargebee.com/docs/api/events#event_types) due to friendly syntax that will be explained later.
+There are more than 20 pre-defined events & webhooks, but you can extend it using [any of the Chargebee's events](https://apidocs.chargebee.com/docs/api/events#event_types) due to friendly syntax that will be explained later.
 Each time a webhook fires, no matter the event, you will receive a `\Rennokki\Chargeswarm\Events\WebhookReceived` event that carries out as variable an `$event->payload` JSON object.

-Additionally, for these 23 pre-defined webhooks, you will also receive a specific event.
+Additionally, for these pre-defined webhooks, you will also receive a specific event.
 You can find a list of [pre-defined webhooks and their paired events here](webhooks.md).

 Unfortunately, for any other class method you declare, other than those defined earlier, you will not receive events.
 The only event that triggers is the `\Rennokki\Chargeswarm\Events\WebhookReceived` event, which triggers automatically on each webhook received.